Sim racing: Further developments (2003–present)

 Sim racing games since the 2000s began exploring more complex vehicle physics implementations.
 The earliest explorations focused on developing the tire model, later including other areas of the car, including suspension, aerodynamics, and internal components.

-One of the earliest examples was Live for Speed, created by ex-Lionhead Studios developers Scawen Roberts, Eric Bailey, and Victor van Vlaardingen in 2003, which implemented a complex tire model by creating a brush deflection model.
+One of the earliest examples was Live for Speed, created by ex-Lionhead Studios developers Eric Bailey, Scawen Roberts, and Victor van Vlaardingen in 2003, which implemented a complex tire model by creating a brush deflection model.
 It was also one of the first games in the genre to feature online multiplayer.
 Its combination of online features, tire model, and user experience accessibility made Live for Speed a popular game at release.
 Over the course of over 20 years of development, numerous updates to the game's physics engine have since been introduced, including a deeper simulation of tire wear, dynamic dirt, flat spots, hot spots and tire wall deformation, suspension, aerodynamics, drivetrain, several gearbox types, clutch overheating, car body damage, and engine damage.

-The first true rallying simulation came in 2004 with Richard Burns Rally by Warthog Games.
-2001 FIA World Rally Champion and namesake Richard Burns was involved in the development, giving feedback on handling dynamics in particular.
+Credited as the first true rallying simulation, Richard Burns Rally by Warthog Games was released in 2004.
+2001 World Rally Champion and namesake Richard Burns was involved in the development, giving feedback on handling dynamics in particular.
 It initially received mixed reviews upon release, but the game gradually gained recognition for its multi-body physics engine, driving dynamics, and realistic portrayals of real-life courses, and is now generally considered the most realistic rally simulation in the genre despite its age.
-Much like most sims from the graphic accelerator and modern era, it is highly modifiable and has many third-party mods that introduce anything from new cars to new physics.
+Decades later, the game has remained active through sustained continuation efforts by modders, adding new cars, rally stages, features, and physics updates.
+Eero Piitulainen, the former physics lead of the now-defunct studio, has applauded these third-party efforts.